Skip to footer content

 dotnet remove package Microsoft.Playwright

-# Delete the .playwright folder in your project or user directory
+# Delete the .playwright folder in your project (and any cached binaries

 # Add IronPDF